-New research shows children need protection from smoking in carsSeptember 30th, 2013 in Health /
+New research shows children need protection from smoking in carsSeptember 30, 2013 in Medicine & Health / Health

 (Medical Xpress)—New research published in a leading international journal shows young people's exposure to secondhand smoke in cars in New Zealand remains high, particularly among Māori and Pacific people, low socio-economic groups and those whose parents smoke.

 Using annual surveys of more than 25,000 Year 10 school students over a seven-year period from 2006 to 2012, ASPIRE2025 researchers have found that while exposure rates trended downwards slightly in that time, 23% of children were still reporting exposure to second hand smoke in the previous week.

 Over half of the children reporting exposure (56%) were exposed on three or more days.

 More worryingly, marked inequalities in exposure by ethnicity and socio-economic position did not reduce, says ASPIRE2025 Co-Director, Professor Richard Edwards.

 The slow downward trend and persisting inequalities are at odds with New Zealand's goal of fully protecting children from exposure to smoking and second hand smoke, Professor Edwards says.

 "Smoking in cars is an important health issue because secondhand smoke is highly hazardous to children and is found in very high levels in cars.

 "Moreover, in-vehicle second-hand smoke exposure is consistently and significantly associated with susceptibility to initiation and more frequent smoking."